laravel-enso/forms/README.md

 - flexible form layout, that supports grouping inputs into logical sections and columns of different widths, even on the same row
-- uses it's own VueJS components, such as `vue-select` and `datepicker` for an improved experience
-- `VueFormSs.vue` a server-side form wrapper is available that can be used to fetch the form configuration
+- uses it's own VueJS components, such as `vue-select` and `datepicker` for an improved experience -`VueFormSs.vue` a server-side form wrapper is available that can be used to fetch the form configuration
 - for most forms, the json template is all that it's needed
 - provides helpful error messages when the template is missing parameters or unexpected values are found
 - when needed, allows the customization of form components in order to cover all scenarios
 - comes with a `template.json` file that can be used as an example when starting out
 - integrates with the Laravel Request Validation for seamless usage and reusability
 - uses the Enso toast notifications for stylish feedback on the various actions
+- customizable placeholder for all elements
+- handles number, money and currency formatting, using the [accounting.js](http://openexchangerates.github.io/accounting.js/) library

 ### Under the Hood
 - a template file is needed in order to generate the form data structure object